-Through a competitive grant application process, the University System of Georgia was selected to serve as one of Strong Start to Finish's scaling sites that serve as exemplars for scaling evidence-based practices.
+Through a competitive grant application process, the University System of Georgia was selected in 2017 to serve as one of Strong Start to Finish's Scaling Sites that serve as exemplars for scaling evidence-based practices.

-Spearheaded by the system office and engaging all 26 USG institutions, USG-SSTF aims to significantly increase the number of students completing high-quality degrees, certificates, and licenses with labor market value while eliminating racial, ethnic and income gaps in achievement.
+Spearheaded by the system office and engaging all 26 USG institutions, USG-SSTF through its initial grant aims to significantly increase the number of students completing high-quality degrees, certificates and licenses with labor market value while eliminating racial, ethnic and income gaps in achievement.

 Hear From the Scaling Sites

 USG-SSTF's action areas as part of its initial grant are integrated into their systemwide Momentum Year model.
 Each institution will create a coherent strategy so that during their first academic year, each incoming student will have the opportunity to:

 - Make a purposeful program choice.